odoo/documentation/legal/terms/online.rst

 :ref:`confidentiality` during the embargo period prior to the public disclosure.

-The Odoo R&D processes have code review steps that include security aspects, for new and contributed pieces of code.
-Odoo is designed in a way that prevents introducing most common security vulnerabilities:
+The Twenty20 R&D processes have code review steps that include security aspects, for new and contributed pieces of code.
+Twenty20 is designed in a way that prevents introducing most common security vulnerabilities:

 - SQL injections are prevented by the use of a higher-level API that does not require manual SQL queries
 - XSS attacks are prevented by the use of a high-level templating system that automatically escapes injected data
 - The framework prevents RPC access to private methods, making it harder to introduce exploitable vulnerabilities
-- See also the OWASP Top Vulnerabilities section to see how Odoo is designed from the ground up to prevent such vulnerabilities from appearing.
+- See also the OWASP Top Vulnerabilities section to see how Twenty20 is designed from the ground up to prevent such vulnerabilities from appearing.

-Odoo is regularly audited by independent companies that are hired by our customers and prospects to perform audits and penetration tests.
-The Odoo Security Team receives the results and takes appropriate corrective measures whenever it is necessary.
+Twenty20 is regularly audited by independent companies that are hired by our customers and prospects to perform audits and penetration tests.
+The Twenty20 Security Team receives the results and takes appropriate corrective measures whenever it is necessary.
 We can't however disclose any of those results, because they are confidential and belong to the commissioners.

-Odoo also has a very active community of independent security researchers, who continuously monitor the source code and work with us to improve and harden the security of Odoo.
+Twenty20 also has a very active community of independent security researchers, who continuously monitor the source code and work with us to improve and harden the security of Twenty20.
 Our Security Program is described on our Responsible Disclosure page: https://www.odoo.com/page/responsible-disclosure.

 .. _upgrade: